simonklee/redoc/readme.md

 ## Update

+First make sure the [redis-doc](https://github.com/antirez/redis-doc/) is present in the folder:

-1. `git submodule update --init`
+`git submodule update --init && git submodule foreach pull`

+Next we need to compile the update app. s/6/8/ if you are on 32-bit.

-2. `6g update.go && 6l -o update update.6`
+`6g update.go && 6l -o update update.6`

-Now you have a `$ ./update` command which will regenerate the `commands.go`-file.
+Now you have a `update` app which will regenerate the commands.go-file.
+You can simply call it without args.

-3. `./update && make`

-After running make `./redoc` is potentially updated with new documentation.
+`./update`

+Compile redoc with `make` and you are up to date.